daronphang/programming-resources/coding-guidelines/testing/design/principles.md

 A behavior is any guarantee that a system makes about how it will respond to a series of inputs while in a particular state i.e. **cause and effect**.
 Behaviors can often be expressed using words "given", "when", "then" i.e. given a bank account is empty, when attempting to withdraw money from it, then the transaction is rejected.

-### Don't put logic in tests
+### Avoid putting logic in tests

 Complexity is most often introduced in the form of logic.
 Logic is defined via imperative parts of programming languages including operators, loops, and conditionals.
+Simplicity is more important than flexibility in tests.

 ### Code sharing with DAMP, not DRY